-Heart-healthy lifestyle also reduces cancer riskMarch 18th, 2013 in Cancer /
+Heart-healthy lifestyle also reduces cancer riskMarch 18, 2013 in Medicine & Health / Cancer

 Following the American Heart Association's Life's Simple 7 steps to reduce your risk for heart disease can also help prevent cancer, according to new research in the American Heart Association journal Circulation.